Projects in Lancaster County

 The Lancaster County Clean Water Consortium provides grants in the form of a Stormwater Mini-Grant and a Streamside Grant Project.

-Use the map to the left to explore what projects have been funded with the help of LCCWC.
+Use the map to the left to explore what projects have been funded through these grants with the help of LCCWC.

 To learn more about the grants offered and how to apply please contact us.